themany/themany.github.io/_posts/2015-8-22-The Post New Left and Reification.md

 The “counterculture” and the “political” did not form separate containers, and were part of the same milieu.
 Still, there was a slight distance between them.
 Some in the “counterculture” were more “political,” while others leaned towards the “a-political.”

 Kommune 1 was on the “political” end of the counterculture, its founding members coming from the Socialist German Student Union (SDS).
 They were opposed to what they called “bourgeois” culture and its accompanying concepts like personal privacy; accordingly, their bathrooms were without doors.
-Leaders  and authority figures were said to have been abolished, and the only
+Leaders  and authority figures were said to have been abolished, and the only rule was to live out your life in front of the other members.

 Most importantly, the patriarchal nuclear family was seen as the basic building block of capitalism, and in particular, fascism.
 They sought to challenge its presence in every sphere of bourgeois life by living out the slogan, “the personal is the political.”
 “Mainstream” norms, like short hair for men, abstinence from drug use, or sexual exclusivity, were cast aside for those of the emergent counterculture.